-- \$500,000 in capital grants to continue to move the Oneonta Rail Yards project forward. - \$250,000 grant from the NYS Dormitory Authority towards a public Wi-Fi "hotspot" initiative for the Village of Cooperstown. - \$30,000 ESD Capital Grant for the expansion of Steiner's Meat Facility - \$750,000 Community Development Block Grant (CDBG) to the Town of Oneonta for the expansion of Custom Electronics and the creation of 50 new manufacturing jobs. - \$100,000 CDBG awarded to the Village of Cooperstown for the Cooperstown Distillery expansion. - \$200,000 CDBG awarded to the County of Otsego for a micro-enterprise grant program.
+- \$500,000 in capital grants to continue to move the Oneonta Rail Yards project forward. - \$250,000 grant from the NYS Dormitory Authority towards a public Wi-Fi "hotspot" initiative for the Village of Cooperstown. - \$750,000 Community Development Block Grant (CDBG) to the Town of Oneonta for the expansion of Systematic Power Manufacturing (Ioxus) which will retain 21 jobs and create 32 jobs. - \$150,000 Appalachian Regional Commission grant to begin the IDA's Innovation/Acceleration Center. - \$325,000 NYS Empire State Development Grant, a \$1.2 million federal EDA grant, and a \$500,000 ARC grant to extend water and sewer to a new industrial park in the Town of Richfield.